Ignia/Style-Guide/C-Based Languages/README.md

 - Define one class per file; the filename should be the same as the class name (including casing)
 - Boolean identifiers should begin with a present indicative (e.g., `is`, `has`, etc.)

+## Variables
+- Constants and configuration variables should be placed at the top of the file, and clearly identified via a comment

 ## Spacing
 - Place one space before leading braces
 - Pad all operators (e.g., `=`, `+`, `\`) with spaces (e.g., 'x = y * 2')